-Then Zaynab addressed the others of the army: "Is there no Muslim among you who could help the grandson of the Prophet of Allah?"6
+Then Zaynab addressed the others of the army: "Is there no Muslim

 And then the fighting came to an end.
 Seventy-three brave men had faced four thousand, and after the bloody encounter was over none of the Imam's supporters were left alive.
 The Imam's body was trampled by his enemies' horses, his head was severed, and even the tattered cloth with which he had hoped to preserve his modesty was snatched off him.